-This section covers various techniques of context-aware code completion that allow you to speed up the coding process:
+This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

-If basic code completion is applied to part of a parameter, or a variable declaration, PyCharm suggests a list of possible names depending on the item type.
+If basic code completion is applied to a part of a field, parameter, or variable declaration, PyCharm suggests a list of possible names depending on the item type.

 The images below show basic code completion for the following cases:

 If necessary, press Control+Space for the second time (or press Control+Alt+Space).

 This shows the names of classes, functions, modules, and variables.

 Smart type-matching code completion filters the suggestions list and shows only the types applicable to the current context.